91ahmed/nostfly/README.md

 ``position`` :<br>

-You can change the notification position to one of the following options:
+Change the notification position to one of the following options:
 - top-right
 - top-left
 - top-center